ChatGPT, Copilot, and other AI tools

 How do they work?

-Challenges and possibilities of ChatGPT
+Challenges and possibilities of generative AI tools

 Challenges of using ChatGPT or other LLMs